superboubek/bcd/README.md

 See also the list of [contributors](https://github.com/superboubek/bcd/contributors) who participated in this project.

+## Citation

+Please cite the following paper in case you are using this code:
+>**Bayesian Collaborative Denoising for Monte-Carlo Rendering.** *Malik Boughida and Tamy Boubekeur.* Computer Graphics Forum (Proc.
+EGSR 2017), vol. 36, no. 4, p.
+137-153, 2017.

 ## License

-This project is licensed under the BSD-like License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under a BSD-like license - see the [LICENSE.txt](LICENSE.txt) file for details.